How does monetary policy affect income inequality in Japan? Evidence from grouped data: The effects of monetary policy on inequality

-As discussed above, in our baseline estimation, the policy instrument is going to be the shadow rate.
 The ordering implies that the Gini coefficient, real GDP, inflation expectations and the unemployment rate do not react within the same quarter to an unexpected increase in the policy rate.
-By contrast, long-term interest rates, the exchange rate and equity prices are allowed to react immediately to a monetary policy shock.\footnote{A similar ordering has been applied in the robustness section of \citet{Mumtaz2017}.} For the term spread shock we have to slightly modify the ordering of the variables substituting short-term rates for the policy instrument and the term spread for long-rates (ltir).
-All shocks are calibrated as a +100bp increase in the policy instrument.
-Note that in what follows we report estimates of $\sigma$ as the "Gini coefficient" rather than its monotone transform $G$.
+By contrast, long-term interest rates, the exchange rate and equity prices are allowed to react immediately to a monetary policy shock.\footnote{A similar ordering has been applied in the robustness section of \citet{Mumtaz2017}.} The shock is calibrated as a +100bp increase in the policy instrument.
+Note that in what follows we report estimates of $\sigma$ as the ``Gini coefficient'' rather than its monotone transform $G$.

-Our main results are provided in \autoref{fig:ssr}.
-The figure shows the posterior median (solid line) along with a 68\% credible interval, in orange for the Gini coefficient based on data covering all households, and in blue only for workers' households.